Skip to content

 2. Find a property and reserve it

-Browse available shared ownership homes on Share to Buy, housing association websites, or through estate agents.
-Once you find a suitable property, you pay a reservation fee (typically £250–£500) to take it off the market.
+Look for shared ownership homes on Share to Buy, on housing association websites or through estate agents.
+When one fits, you pay a reservation fee, usually £250 to £500, to take it off the market.

 3. 03